Gregory-K/gajim-omemo-mod/README.md

 > - Set device inactive after 300 unacknowledged messages
 > ```

+#### In summary

-In summary, `UNACKNOWLEDGED_COUNT` ("unacknowledged message count") is the maximum number of messages, a threshold, after which a non-receiving device (device ID) will be marked as "inactive" and will no-further receive messages signed with its key.
+`UNACKNOWLEDGED_COUNT`, or plainly "unacknowledged message count", is the maximum number of messages, a threshold, after which a non-receiving device (device ID) will be marked as "inactive" and will no-further receive messages signed with its key.

+The rest of the constants meaning:
+- `DEFAULT_PREKEY_AMOUNT` is the number of PreKeys to provide in the bundle.
+The bundle SHOULD always contain around 100 PreKeys.
+- `MIN_PREKEY_AMOUNT` it the minimum number of PreKeys to provide in the bundle.
+The bundle MUST always contain at least 25 PreKeys.
+- `SPK_ARCHIVE_TIME` is a time period after which all existing SignedPreKeys will be deleted.
+- `SPK_CYCLE_TIME` is the Signed PreKey rotation period.
+Signed PreKeys SHOULD be rotated periodically once a week to once a month.
+A faster or slower rotation period should not be required.

 ### Case Study - the Issue